samhiggie/Run2HTT_Combine_old/README.md

 contains modules used by the master fit running script

-- `SplitUncertainty.py`: This modules contains a class which will mark up the datacard with groups and then calculate the uncertainty of a measurement split into Unc=Statistics+Systematics+Bin-By-Bin errors.
+- `SplitUncertainty.py`: This module contains a class which will mark up the datacard with groups and then calculate the uncertainty of a measurement split into Unc=Statistics+Systematics+Bin-By-Bin errors.

+- `ThreadManager.py`: This module contains a class which will create and manage threads for combine fits.
+Output when using this is created in text files in in the usual output directories.

 ### scripts